 All monosaccharides are reducing sugars due to presence of free aldehyde or ketone group.
-These sugars reduce the Benedict's reagent ( $Cu^{2+}$ to $Cu^+$ ) since they are capable of transferring hydrogens (electrons) to other compounds, a process called reduction. a ketone(-C=O) group are classified as ketoses. eg. ribulose, fructose.
+These sugars reduce the Benedict's reagent (Cu2+ to Cu+) since they are capable of transferring hydrogens (electrons) to other compounds, a process called reduction.

-b.
-Galactose : It looks very similar to glucose molecules.
+- a.
+Glucose: It is the most important fuel in living cells.
+Its concentration in the human blood is about 90mg per 100ml of blood.
+The small size and solubility in water of glucose molecules allows them to pass through the cell membrane into the cell.
+Energy is released when the molecules are metabolised by cellular respiration. - b.
+Galactose: It looks very similar to glucose molecules.
 They can also exist in $\alpha$ and $\beta$ forms.
 Galactose react with glucose to form the dissacharide lactose.
 However, glucose and galactose cannot be easily converted into one another.
-Galactose cannot play the same role in respiration as glucose.

-c.
-Fructose : It is the fruit sugar and chemically it is ketohexose but it has a five-atom ring rather than a six-atom ring.
-Fructose reacts with glucose to form the sucrose, a disaccharide.

-2. Disaccharides : Monosaccharides are rare in nature.
+Galactose cannot play the same role in respiration as glucose. - c.
+Fructose: It is the fruit sugar and chemically it is ketohexose but it has a five-atom ring rather than a six-atom ring.
+Fructose reacts with glucose to form the sucrose, a disaccharide. - 2.
+Disaccharides: Monosaccharides are rare in nature.
 Most sugars found in nature are disaccharides.
 Disaccharide is formed when two monosaccharide react by condensation reaction releasing a water molecule.
 This process requires energy.
 A glycosidic bond forms and holds the two monosaccharide units together.